iMAboud/iMSteam/README.md

 4. Paste the contents of the userscript into the editor.
 5. Save the script by pressing `Ctrl + S` or clicking the "File" menu and selecting "Save."

+### For Opera users you can use Chrome's web store or manual installation.

 ## Usage